Haybuka/Pokemon/README.md

   4. Use of Context
   5. React Responsive Design
   6. Working with REST Api
-  7. Tailwind Css.
+  7. Tailwind Css (will refactor to).
   8. React Router
   9. Code Documentation (Layout copied from frontendMentor)
-  10. Local storage - handled refresh problem of pages
+  10. Local storage - handled some refresh problem of pages and also cases of network connectivity
   11. Some Skill i dont know about, that maybe caught your attention ...
 LOL